Find answers to the 10 most common misconceptions by nutritionists and producers about Soyex.

 - Soyex is too high in soluble protein.

 To date there has not been a ration that could not use Soyex to replace at least 50% of the purchased protein requirement.
 Soyex tends to excel in higher corn silage rations where more purchased protein can be replaced.
 The amount and quality of forages fed and the feed passage through the rumen will determine the amount of Soyex that can be fed.

 - Soyex isn’t high enough in bypass protein.

-Unlike roasted beans and heat treated soybean meal, Soyex is unique because it is expeller or cold-pressed.
-With less heat exposure, Soyex is able to retain most of the natural nutrients and vitamins found in soybeans.
+Unlike roasted beans and heat treated soybean meal, Soyex is unique because it is expeller-pressed.
+With less heat exposure, Soyex retains most natural nutrients and vitamins naturally found in soybeans.
 It is not true that trypsin inhibitor deactivation (lower urease activity) is necessary for cows/ruminants.